questdb/documentation/reference/sql/alter-table-resume-wal.md

 | ---- |
 | 1242 |

-Since the maximum number of the problematic transactions is `1242`, you can now run resume operation for the `1243` transaction:
+Since the last problematic transaction is `1242`, you can resume the table from transaction `1243`:

 ```questdb-sql
 ALTER TABLE trades RESUME WAL FROM TXN 1243;
 ```

-Notice that in rare cases subsequent transactions may also involve corrupted WAL segments, so you may have to repeat the process.
+Note that in rare cases, subsequent transactions may also have corrupted WAL segments, so you may have to repeat this process.